 Each spring term, the week after commencement, we bring one scholar to campus to host our Faculty Seminar, a five-day intensive event featuring advanced readings or film screenings and revolving a particular topic of wide interest that cuts across departments and disciplines.
 As space permits, graduate students and faculty members from other local institutions may also participate.
 We advertise and provide information about participating in this seminar through our weekly e-newsletter, which you can subscribe to by providing your name and email address in the "Stay Up-to-Date" block on the right-hand side of our website pages.

-If you are interested in participating in this seminar, please RSVP to the Humanities Center to confirm.
-Although all are welcome, these seminars have filled in the past, so an early confirmation is recommended to help guarantee your space in the seminar.
-We will hold a series of preparatory discussions through the spring term to begin conversation on its topics.
-Please address questions about the seminar to Brent Malin, the center’s Associate Director.
+If you are interested in participating in this seminar, please RSVP to the Humanities Center (firstname.lastname@example.org) to confirm.
+All are welcome, but these seminars have filled in the past, so an early confirmation is recommended to guarantee your place for the five days.
+If you have questions concerning the seminar, please direct them to David Marshall (email@example.com).

 Past Faculty Seminars